MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 > [!NOTE]
 > - In the Default environment, all users in a tenant are granted access to the Environment Maker role.
-> - Microsoft Entra tenant Global Administrators have admin access to all environments.
+> - Users with the Power Platform Administrator role have admin access to all environments.

 #### FAQ - What permissions exist at a Microsoft Entra tenant level?